 Description of the newsletter: How do you like the idea of becoming your own financial advisor?
-We know, it may sound a bit too optimistic, but with Finimize’snewsletter, this is possible!
+We know it may sound a bit too optimistic, but with Finimize’snewsletter, this is possible!

-Now, it has over 600,000 subscribers, who can boost their business confidence and run their financials all by themselves thanks to the useful tips offered by Finimize!
+Now, it has over 600,000 subscribers, who can boost their business confidence and run their financials all by themselves, thanks to the valuable tips offered by Finimize!

-Their newsletter brings the business world closer to all entrepreneurs and gives them an answer to the ultimate question - how does money make the world go ‘round?
+Their newsletter brings the business world closer to all entrepreneurs and gives them an answer to the ultimate question - how does money make the world go-'round?

+Looking to invest?
+The Daily Pitch newsletter includes the names of companies that are going public.
 Feeling lucky?
 Do your research and decide if you want to be part of the next big thing carrying the potential to change the world!

 The creator,Pat Walls, interviews experienced founders from the business and financial world - every day!
-This could be the rightful newsletter for you to pick up something of use and learn how to execute it in your startup.
+This could be the rightful newsletter to pick up something useful and learn how to execute it in your startup.

-He has an eye for spotting original, different, catchy news – ones that you wouldn’t think to read, but once you do it, you’ll see why he’s trusted by the big names like GQ, The Economist, The New Yorker, etc.
+He has an eye for spotting original, different, catchy news – ones that you wouldn’t think to read, but once you do it, you’ll see why the big names like GQ, The Economist, The New Yorker, etc trust him.

 Written with a witty tone, reading this business newsletter will keep you smiling and interested!

 Description of the newsletter: Nathan Baschez is the man behind this business strategy newsletter.
-Divinations is all about original essays with classical methods that help us to better understand today’s tech and media companies.
+Divinations is all about original essays with classical methods that help us to understand today’s tech and media companies.

 Frequency: 1 or 2 emails per week.

 Description of the newsletter: This business newsletter publishes reports from tech startups that you can do business with each week.
-Most of GrowthList’s subscribers are VC investors and journalists who have an interest in specific companies and details about their fast growth.
+Most of GrowthList’s subscribers are VC investors and journalists interested in specific companies and details about their fast growth.

 Pricing: GrowthList is a paid newsletter.
 The monthly subscription costs $79, with the last week reports included.

 Description of the newsletter: If you’re not in the most favorable psychological state as an entrepreneur, it will reflect on your business decisions.
 In case it doesn’t, you still need to take care of your overall well being, right?

-Aside from that, this newsletter contains a large number of tips on how to properly manage your investments, so that they turn out to be profitable.
+Aside from that, this newsletter contains a large number of tips on how to properly manage your investments so that they turn out to be profitable.

-Description of the newsletter: Your search on generating valuable business newsletters should end with Revise Weekly.
+Description of the newsletter: Your search for generating valuable business newsletters should end with Revise Weekly.
 They constantly post headlines about how to stay relevant in a fast-changing economy, and with every received edition, you’ll learn more and more about how to design for the largest impact possible for your business.

 Description of the newsletter: Andrew Chen focuses his newsletter on long essays about startups, metrics, and growth.
 His material is packed with daily news on the latest developments in Silicon Valley, with topics ranging from mobile products and their design to user growth.